gbv/beaconspec/beacon.md

 constructed as following:

-The **link source** is constructed from the [prefix meta field](#prefix) URI pattern by inserting the id field as identifier value, as defined in [](#uri-patterns).
+The **link source** is constructed from the [prefix meta field](#prefix) URI pattern by inserting the source field as identifier value, as defined in [](#uri-patterns).

 The **link target** is constructed from the [target meta field](#target) URI pattern by inserting as identifier value, as defined in [](#uri-patterns):

 * the target field, if the target field is not the empty string,
-* the id field, otherwise.
+* the source field, otherwise.

 Constructed link sources and link targets MUST be a syntactically valid URIs.
 A client MUST ignore links with invalid URIs and it SHOULD give a warning.